fbpx

 Look carefully at this spot with low water level…

-Red Clay Cove is the most shallow of all coves in the Fishing Arm.
-Thereby, it’s also the warmest.
-Many times you’ll see bass spawning at least a month before the rest of the lake.
+Red Clay Cove, the shallowest among all coves in the Fishing Arm, is also the warmest.
+You’ll often spot bass spawning here a month before the rest of the lake.

-On the outer edges there are scattered rock piles, submerged brush, and laydowns.
+The outer edges boast scattered rock piles, submerged brush, and laydowns.

-With so many options to choose from the best spots to catch bass tend to have some type of structure on it (ie; a rock pile, laydown, brush pile) next to a ditch or the main creek channel.
+With numerous options available, the prime spots for catching bass usually have some type of structure (such as a rock pile, laydown, or brush pile) adjacent to a ditch or the main creek channel.

 Located: Fishing Arm